Tati-Maria/johanne-ecommerce/README.md

 ## Still Working

 I am still working on this project UI and learning more about Redux Persist to be store the product data in the localStorage.
-Also, studying Nodejs and MondoDB to make this project a fullstack.
+Also, studying Nodejs and MongoDB to make this project a fullstack.

 ## Hosting